Finch Avenue: Former sections

 Pawnee Avenue is a former alignment of Finch Avenue.
 Pawnee Avenue runs along the former North York Township road alignment between Highway 404 and Victoria Park Avenue.
 Old Finch Avenue (despite its name, there is no "New" Finch) is a separate part of the present road alignment severed from the main section of the street, after a northward arc in its course was partially incorporated into a northerly extension of Morningside Avenue, creating a jog.
-It runs from Morningside Avenue to east of Sewells Road in northeastern Scarborough, and ends at the western boundary of Rouge Park.
+It runs from Morningside Avenue to east of Sewells Road in northeastern Scarborough, and ends at the western boundary of Rouge National Urban Park.